Humor research: Benefit vs. detriment of humor

 Adaptive components of humor show facilitative effects on psychological well-being.
 Maladaptive styles that were self-focused showed detrimental effects, while maladaptive styles that did not focus on self were unrelated to personal well-being.
 Self-deprecating humor is the specific component of maladaptive humor that results in decreased psychological well-being, while both of the adaptive styles of humor (affiliative and self-enhancing) are associated with positive psychological outcomes, such as greater self-esteem, lower depression and anxiety levels, and greater endorsement of self-efficacy.
-It is important to note that the relevant psychological states may have preceded the humor style rather than vice versa.
+The relevant psychological states may have preceded the humor style rather than vice versa.

 Physical health benefits

 Humor research includes investigations into the positive benefits of humor, sense of humor, and laughter on physical health.
 In recent decades, humor research has seen a surge in publications in part because of Norman Cousins and his claims that he became cured from ankylosing spondilitis due to a daily regimen which included humor and laughter.

+According to the U.S. Department of Veteran Affairs, laughter can produce physiological changes such as reduces hormone levels, activation of rewards pathways in the brain, and increased circulation.
+These effects often lead to relaxation and improved mood.
+Regular engagement with humor may also support physical and psychological well being in the long run.